Institute for Stem Cell & Regenerative Medicine REU

 Opportunity Description:

 The University of Washington (UW) Institute for Stem Cell and Regenerative Medicine (ISCRM) and partnering departments (e.g., Bioengineering, Biochemistry, Pathology, Pharmacology, Orthopedics) sponsor a 10-week summer Research Experience for Undergraduates (REU) in Seattle, WA.
 The program provides undergraduate students with opportunities to work on research projects with leading scientists.
-The program also offers workshop training sessions in communications, scientific presentation skills, and ethics, in partnership with the UW’s Center for Neurotechnology.
+The program also offers workshop training sessions in communications, scientific presentation skills, and ethics; as well as professional development lunch & learn.
 We are building the next generation of diverse scholars in regenerative medicine, biology, and engineering.

 What participants will receive:

-• The opportunity to participate in a research symposium, at which undergraduate researchers give a 15-minute oral presentation and poster presentation describing their work and results to the research community.
+- The opportunity to participate in an end-of-summer research symposium, at which undergraduate researchers give a poster presentation describing their work and results to the research community.

 Minimum Qualifications and/or Eligibility Requirements: